mar10/wsgidav/docs/source/development.rst

 .. note::

   Don't mix different topics in a single commit or issue.
-Instead submit a new pull request (and even create separate branches as apropriate).
+Instead submit a new pull request (and even create separate branches as appropriate).

 Setup for Development